noisyui/interview/README.md

 Actually this a classic problem in math called linear congruence.
 Here is another general example: 6x % 17 = 3, and the answer will be 9, as 6 * 9 % 17 = 54 % 17 = 3.
 It will be taken as an example in this function.
-And the algorighm complexity mainly determines by the factor parameter.
+And the algorighm complexity is mainly determined by the factor parameter.